My Agitations; The French Dissenter

 While the conversations we had in the space during the week

-brought us and our work closer, as Mothers, as Artists and as Foreigners, a
+brought us and our work closer, as Mothers, Artists and Foreigners, a

 great sense of play grew.
 I had previously compared the CAS group as an 18

-pieces orchestra needing to tune our instruments to each other’s.
+pieces orchestra needing to tune our instruments to each other.
 I invited my

 fellow week 2 artists to unveil their hidden musical instruments, part of an